 - “What are you working on?”

-These less-often used conversation starters can result in more comfortable conversation, faster rapport building and most importantly- set you apart.
+These less-often used conversation starters build rapport faster, are more comfortable and most importantly- set you apart.
 Looking for more conversation starters?
 Check out these Conversation Starters and Openings

 And don’t stop there.

 Chances are your personal email account isn’t branded.
 Customize your email signature with your name, phone number, your desired occupation or skills sets, plus links to your LinkedIn profile and other social networking accounts.
 7 Tips to Help You Get A Better Email Signature

 In-person, or IRL “in real life” networking, solidifies online connections and relationships.
 Be bold and take the initiative to ask for a face-to-face meeting or phone call with someone you may only know online.

 Maybe there is someone in an online group or forum whom you have not connected with yet.
 Pick up the phone and call them or at least set up a phone conversation!
 Or, if the person is local, invite them for coffee!

 Either real or imaginary, you can take on the role of the host.
 Every organization needs volunteers.
 Ask to be part of the events committee and offer to manage sign-ins at the registration table.
 This is a great way to force yourself to meet people.